mbell195/techwriter-portfolio/README.md

 ## About

 This portfolio highlights my 10+ years of experience in technical writing, with a focus on:
-- AI and Enterprise Agentic AI documentation
+- AI and Enterprise Agentic AI documentation (LLMs & Generative AI)
 - API documentation and OpenAPI/Swagger ecosystems
 - Developer portals and docs-as-code automation
-- AI-driven content automation
+- AI-driven documentation automation and workflows
+- Technical diagramming and hybrid documentation approaches
 - SDK documentation and code samples
+- Developer Experience (DX) and content strategy

 ## Live Site